 Munging the document gives a short "message digest" (checksum).
 Not possible to go back from the digest to the original document.

 Examples

 - Unix crypt() function, based on DES

 - MD5 (Message Digest 5) 128 bit hash

 - SHA1 (Secure Hash Algorithm) 160 bits

-- No two documents have yet been discovered which have the same MD5 digest!

-- No feasible method to create any document which has a given MD5 digest
+- Collisions have been found for SHA1/MD5.
+Some discussions here: